lheagy/leads-intro-jupyter/README.md

 - talk about the practical use of Jupyter and highlight features that are useful in a data science workflow

 ## Schedule

+### Part 1: learn by doing -- working through a motivating example with the MAuna Loa CO2 data set
 - [10 min] Introduction: overview of Jupyter and Syzygy, brief overview of Python
 - [10 min] Steps for accessing the tutorial notebooks to follow along
-- [40 min] Mauna Loa notebook Part 1
+- [40 min] Mauna Loa notebook
     - overview of common packages in Python including Pandas and Matplotlib
     - features of JupyterLab: notebook, viewing different data types
     - using the notebook: